Kehra gümnaasiumi õpilased võitsid holokaustiteemalise õppematerjalide konkursi

 Kehra noorte õppefilm läheb e-koolikotti

-Kädily Hannus said that he heard about the Holocaust-themed competition in history class in the fall and decided to participate because he is interested in history and the topic seemed new and exciting.
+Kädily Hannus said that he heard regarding the Holocaust-themed competition in history class in the fall and decided to participate because he is interested in history and the topic seemed new and exciting.
 When the initial team of three girls was together, they took part in a virtual information day organized by the organizers of the teaching materials competition at the beginning of December.
 In January, the girls and their supervisor went to a three-day winter school dedicated to Holocaust Memorial Day in Tallinn.
 On its first day, the book “One story from my life” was presented at the residence of the Federal Republic of Germany and Jewish culture was introduced.
 On the second day there were workshops at the Institute of Estonian Memory and a visit to the Jewish museum, on the third day there were excursions in the Jewish synagogue and at the memorial to those who died in the Klooga prison camp.

 “We got a lot of information from the winter school, we wrote it down and then we started investigating,” said Kädily Hannus.

-When one of the original teammates left the group, Genno Peegel and Marti Parve, members of the school’s media circle, were invited to help, and it was decided to make the educational material about the Holocaust as a video.
+When one of the original teammates left the group, Genno Peegel and Marti Parve, members of the school’s media circle, were invited to help, and it was decided to make the educational material regarding the Holocaust as a video.

 The information used in the educational film was collected mainly from the internet, newspapers, and Bible tests.
 The instructor turned to Kehra Muuseumi director Anne Oruaasa to get the material needed to make the video.
 Since Kehra was not directly related to the Holocaust and the museum lacks material on that point, the students decided to introduce deportations and local history through it.

-“There are also not many people who could remember the Holocaust anymore.
+“There are also not many people who might remember the Holocaust anymore.
 We had a great help from the memoirs of Reny Klas-Glass, a Jew who was deported to Siberia and returned from there,” said Kädily Hannus.

 In the nearly 8-minute educational video of Kehra schoolchildren, which was completed by March 13, it is not said whether they think the memory of the Holocaust burdens or heals.